-The bill amends the Michigan Vehicle Code, specifically section 227, to update the requirements for renewing vehicle registrations.
-It stipulates that applications for renewal must be made by the owner on proper application and payment of the registration fee.
-The bill also mandates that every application must be accompanied by the vehicle's certificate of title, although the Secretary of State has the authority to waive this requirement.
+The bill amends the Michigan Vehicle Code by updating the requirements for renewing vehicle registrations.
+It specifies that applications for renewal must be made by the owner on proper application and payment of the registration fee.
+The bill mandates that every application must be accompanied by the vehicle's certificate of title, although the Secretary of State has the authority to waive this requirement.
 Additionally, proof of vehicle insurance must accompany the application, which can now include a transmission of the applicant's vehicle policy information, as determined by the Secretary of State.
+This information is confidential and not subject to public disclosure, except under specific circumstances.

-Furthermore, the bill introduces a provision allowing the Secretary of State to issue a temporary registration permit if the applicant's current vehicle registration is set to expire before they receive their new registration plate.
-This temporary permit will be issued without charge and will expire either upon receipt of the registration plate or 60 days after issuance, whichever comes first.
-The bill also clarifies that the vehicle policy information submitted by insurers is confidential and not subject to public disclosure, except under specific circumstances related to health services or court orders.
+Furthermore, the bill introduces a provision allowing the Secretary of State to issue a temporary registration permit for applicants whose current vehicle registration will expire before they receive their new registration plate.
+This temporary permit can be issued without charge and will expire either upon receipt of the registration plate or 60 days after issuance, whichever comes first.
+The bill also clarifies the definition of "policy information" as it pertains to the information that automobile insurers must provide to the Secretary of State.

 As Passed by the Senate: 257.227